ny-haritina10/laravel-crm/README.md

-# CRM APP new App
+# CRM New App

 ## CRM

-This a the new app built in top of the Spring-Boot existing App
+This is the new app built in top of the Spring-Boot existing App